CS-21-07/expressServer/README 2.md

 To execute the server run the following commands:

-1. install prerequisites: npm install
+1. install prerequisites: npm install (inside both expressServer directory and rrdJS directory since there are 2 different package.json)

 2. compile AppServer.ts: tsc AppServer.ts

-3. execute AppServer: node AppServer.js
+3. execute AppServer: node AppServer.js (npm start)

 To test static server routes, try the following URL on the browser while the server is running:
 * http://localhost:8080/